The falcon cannot hear the falconer;

 That sort of pissed me off, so I told him I thought that ambiguity could imply multiple meanings, and it deliberately invited alternative interpretations.
-Rather than defend as his stance the man suddenly grabbed his face and broke into tears.
+Rather than defend his one-dimensional stance the man suddenly grabbed his face and broke into tears.

 The sobbing professor went into a monologue on the shambles his life had fallen into.
 His personal life!
 Worst of all, he said, his deferral had just been denied by Selective Service, so he would soon be drafted.